nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Saving a snapshot of animal data: `snap`

-This command is useful for storing important archives in the `data/snapshots` folder of the `ZooKeep` application, in case you need to refer to the information of animals that have been deleted long ago.
+This command is useful for storing important archives in the `data/snapshots` folder of your `ZooKeep` application, in case you need to refer to the information of animals that have been deleted long ago.
 When executed, this command will create a snapshot of the current `ZooKeep` book data, saved as a file with the user specified file name.